Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Before You Commit

 Do research before arriving: Read recent reviews, not just on the tailor’s website but on independent platforms.
-Our comprehensive guide to Bangkok’s best tailors includes only shops with proven track records.
+Our guide to the 30 best tailors in Bangkok includes only shops with proven track records and verified client experiences.

-Visit multiple shops: Get quotes from 3-4 tailors.
+Visit multiple shops: Get quotes from 3 to 4 tailors.
 This gives you a sense of fair pricing and lets you compare professionalism.
 Legitimate tailors respect comparison shopping.
+If you are staying on Sukhumvit, the density of shops between BTS Nana and Phrom Phong makes this easy to do in a single afternoon.

-Check the fitting schedule: Confirm exactly when fittings will occur and whether they’re included.
+Check the fitting schedule: Confirm exactly when fittings will occur and whether they are included.
 Get this in writing.

 Verify fabric origins: Research the fabric brands the tailor claims to use (Holland & Sherry, Dormeuil, Loro Piana, etc.).
 Compare what you see to manufacturer websites.

-Ask about alterations policy: What happens if something doesn’t fit right?
+Ask about alterations policy: What happens if something does not fit right?
 Will they fix it free?
-What if you’re already home?
+What if you are already home?
 Get this documented.

 During the Process